-Weighting are calculated that make the achieved sample match the population as closely as possible with the aim of reducing bias in the survey estimates.
-There are two stages of weighting for the Active Lives adult survey.
-At the first stage, selection weights are calculated that correct for the disproportionate selection of addresses across local authorities (related to target samples for each local authority) and for the selection of adults within households.
-At the second stage, the weighted sample is adjusted to control for seasonality (by month) and to match a combination of population estimates and national estimates from the Annual Population Survey (2017 -2018).
+Weighting is calculated that make the achieved sample match the population as closely as possible with the aim of reducing bias in the survey estimates.
+The weighting corrects for the disproportionate selection of addresses across local authorities (related to target samples for each local authority) and for the selection of adults within households, and then the sample is adjusted to control for seasonality (by month) and to match a combination of population estimates and national estimates from the Annual Population Survey (2018 -2019).